 After a few hours, if the pain persists or worsens, seek medical help instead of upping your dose beyond the recommended amount.

-So, How Bad Is It Really to Take NSAIDs on the Reg?
+So, How Bad Is It Really to Take NSAIDs Regularly?

 As long as you're taking painkillers under a doctor's supervision, it's probably OK.
-(Depending on your situation, your doctor might give you a prescription NSAID, which is twice the regular dose.)
+(Depending on your situation, your doctor might give you a prescription for a different medication or dose.)

 "I have patients who take an NSAID every single day," Dr. Cryer says.
 "But chronic use must be managed by a professional to reduce the risk of an adverse reaction."